torchsynth/torchsynth/docs/source/reproducibility/synth1B1.md

 synth10M1, *etc.*, which would refer to the first 1 million and 10 million samples of Synth1B1 respectively.

-If you change any of the defaults, *e.g.* in SynthConfig, please call that in your work, and use a variant of the name synth1B1.
+Besides having a `batch_size` that is a multiple of 32, if you change any of the defaults in {class}`~torchsynth.config.SynthConfig`, please call that in your work, and use a variant of the name synth1B1.

 One tenth of the examples are designated as the test set.
 See [Reproducibility > Train vs. Test](../reproducibility/reproducibility)